Man Utd news: Interim boss Ole Gunnar Solskjaer 'plans to return to Molde' amid contract uncertainty | Goal.com

 Man Utd interim boss Solskjaer 'plans to return to Molde' amid contract uncertainty

-Molde CEO Oystein Neerland has insisted that Ole Gunnar Solskjaer is still planning to return to the club despite the Norwegian being unsure of his contract status.
+Molde CEO Oystein Neerland has insisted that interim Manchester United manager Ole Gunnar Solskjaer is still planning to return to the club despite the Norwegian being unsure of his contract status.

 The 46-year-old was still in charge of the Eliteserien side when he was appointed interim Red Devils boss following the sacking of Jose Mourinho in December.